The Office for Gender Equity

 I invite you all to join us, to participate in our activities, to suggest new ones, and to turn to us regarding any matter, personal or public, that is important to you.

-About the Women's Office
+About the Office for Gender Equity

-The Women's office was established in order to promote the status of women at the University.
+The office was established in order to promote the status of women at the University.
 To this end, it functions on a number of levels:

 » to initiate projects